Kintyre/ksconf/docs/source/cli.md

       --attr-present ATTR   Match any stanza that includes the ATTR attribute.
                             ATTR supports bulk attribute patterns via the 'file://' prefix.
-      --attr-eq ATTR PATTERN
-                            Match any stanza that includes an attribute matching the pattern.
-PATTERN supports the special
-                            'file://filename' syntax.

 ## ksconf promote